Gaineyj0349/JumpStart/README.md

 <b>MIN SDK: 17</b><br>
 <b>Written in Java - can be used in Kotlin and Java based Android projects</b><br><br>
-The main purpose of this library is to easily jump start a new android app project by wrapping useful code functionality in custom objects.<br><br>
+The main purpose of this library is to easily jump start a new android app project by wrapping useful code functionality in custom objects, whether named or anonymous.<br><br>
 <b>Three areas of focus to this library:</b><br>
 Programmatically requesting permissions<br>
 Code execution upon unhandled exceptions <br>